 It's true that it's easier for the rich to get richer.
 That first million is by far the toughest to make.
 But once you're there, it gets much easier to make the next million.

 You might wonder why I chose $1,500 as the last monthly contribution.
 That number happens to be the maximum amount an individual can contribute to their 401(k) in 2018 (post-tax reform), divided by 12 months.
 Putting away the maximum into your 401(k) every month while earning an annual return of 6% would make you a millionaire in less than 25 years, while investing the 401(k) max and achieving 10% annual return could get you to seven-digits in less than 19 years.

 The most difficult part is getting started.
 Once you begin, it becomes easier.
 So, what are you waiting for?
-Sign up with a low-cost online broker today to have that monthly allotment taken out of your paycheck.
+Sign up with a low-cost online broker today to have that monthly amount taken out of your paycheck.
 Then increase it ever so slightly every six months until you reach the maximum contribution level.
 Before you know it, you will be well along your way to your first million.

 Three More Ideas to Help You Reach Financial Independence: